CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/recover-encryption-key-from-backup.md

 # {{% param title %}}

 This guide describes how to recover the Encryption Key from a backup.
-This will recover the Encryption key to the application servers, web application server and load balancer server if a built-in loadbalancer is used.
+This will recover the Encryption Key to the application servers, the web application server, and the load balancer server if a built-in load balancer is used.

 {{% alert title="Warning" color="warning" %}}
 The Encryption Key must be recovered before any installation of {{% ctx %}}.